 Murat Günay: Mr. Osman Yıldız, you have a nature that is happy by doing business.
 Your personality plays a big role in the Oytaş Construction you have created.
 Why do you love working so much?

 Osman Yıldız: Working is a family tradition.
 My father is a person who is happy to work and is proud to benefit his environment.
 Our nuts shop in Kayhan Bazaar was a workplace that remained open until midnight.
 I remember the days when 40 people were queued in front of our shop on New Year's Eve.
-It was a very valuable experience for me to learn that the culture of tradesmen and the customer is not the biggest one.
+It was a very valuable experience for me to learn that the culture of a tradesmen.
 I grew up working in that shop since my childhood.
 After my school time until noon when I was in high school, I would go to my father right away and be happy to work with him.
 This desire to work has spread to all my life and we have come to these days with enthusiasm.

 Murat Günay: When did you start your engineering studies?

 Osman Yıldız: In 1985, I started to work as an engineer in the construction of Mersin Gezende dam.
 I worked for 4-5 years.
 It was a double curved thin arch concrete dam construction.
 It is a very technological dam.
-It was an unfinished construction work with tunnels of 8.5 km.
-It was a great job with hundreds of engineers.
-It was a very instructive professional experience for me.
-An environment pouring ready-mixed concrete with the cable car lines was created.
+The construction works and 8.5 km long tunnels were not easy to complete.
+It was a great job with hundreds of engineers and was a very instructive professional experience for me.
+An environment for pouring ready-mixed concrete with the cable car lines was created there.
 The structure was very impressive.
 When I finished there in 1992 and returned to Bursa, the work done here was very easy for me.

 Murat Günay: What kind of work did you do after returning to Bursa?

-Osman Yıldız: Everyone knows me as an engineer who builds factory buildings, but I built quite a lot of houses.
-We built and sold 2,500 houses.
-When I first started, cooperative works were done.
-I made these projects with my own company, Osman Yıldız.
+Osman Yıldız: Everyone knows me as an engineer who builds factory buildings, but I built quite a lot of residential too.
+We built and sold 2,500 homes.
+When I first started, cooperative works were being done.
+So I made these projects with my own company, Osman Yıldız.
 The Hukukçular Site of 56 flats in Beşevler was my first contracting job.
 I built 28 more flats just under it.
 Then I built Seyirtepe Houses in Burgaz, Mudanya, it consisted of 140 apartments.
 I am from Kestel and I have built many houses in Kestel.
-However, the flats we sold at the price of 100 thousand Mark before the 1999 earthquake fell to 30-40 thousand Mark.
-This resulted in the meltdown we have made up to that point.
+However, the flats we sold at the price of 100 thousand Mark before the 1999 earthquake fell to 30-40 thousand Mark after.
+This resulted in a meltdown we have made up to that point.

-Murat Günay: Is this one of the reasons why you turned to manufacturing industrial facilities?
+Murat Günay: Is this one of the reasons why you turned to constructing industrial facilities?

-Osman Yıldız: Yes, this was one of the reasons, and besides this, in the construction of industrial facilities, after the price agreement, things go very easily in this sector.
+Osman Yıldız: Yes, this was one of the reasons, and besides this, in the construction of industrial facilities, after the price agreement, things go very easy.
 We have produced nearly 500 factories so far.
 Industrialization had accelerated at that time.
 In other words, a great intensity has been seen in the establishment of textile factories in Bursa since 2000.
 Everyone wanted to buy a weaving machine.
-When we started to make textile factories in Demirtaş Organized Industrial Zone, we were working in the mud until our series.
+When we started to make textile factories in Demirtaş Organized Industrial Zone, we were working in the mud up to our knees.
 There were no settlements, factories or buildings.
-Now there is no land to build.
+Now there is no land left to build.

 Murat Günay: Are the structures of factories and industrial enterprises long lasting?

 Osman Yıldız: The walls, columns, floor concrete of the factory constructions do not wear out very quickly, but roof covers wear out in 10-15 years because they are aluminum or sheet metal.
-After changing the roof cover and making an epoxy paint on the floor, that factory building looks like a brand new.
-Thus, we can say that these structures are long-lived.
-It turned from multi-storey factories to single-storey factories.
+After changing the roof cover and making an epoxy paint on the floor, that factory building looks like brand new.
+Thus, we can say that these structures have a long life span.
+The demand turned from multi-storey factories to single-storey factories.
 In other words, textile factories were closed one by one in Bursa OSB and these structures were transformed into automotive-related production facilities.
 At this point, Oytaş Construction came into play again.
-Textile developed in Demirtaş Organized Industrial Zone.
-But here, there has been an automotive return in Bursa OSB.
+Then, textile developed in Demirtaş Organized Industrial Zone.
+But here in Bursa Organized Industrial Zone, there was an automotive return.
 For these single-storey and high-rise industrial establishments, we have stepped in.
-We destroyed the old ones and made new ones.
-Although I said, "There is no more room here," I built 60 new factories in the last 5-6 years.
+We demolished the old ones and made new ones.
+Although I said, "There is no more land left here," I built 60 new factories in the last 5-6 years.